brittanymmason/Urban_For_Urban_Green_Human_Utility_Bio_Utility_in_Greenspaces/README.md

-This repository contains all the code and files used in the analyses reported in "Urban greenspaces benefit both human utility and biodiversity" article, which is published in Urban Forestry & Urban Greening.
+This repository contains all the code and files used in the analyses reported in Miguez et al. 2025.
+Urban greenspaces benefit both human utility and biodiversity.
+Urban Forestry & Urban Greening. https://doi.org/10.1016/j.ufug.2025.128791

 # R Folder